Yoctol/bottender/examples/line-rich-menu/README.md

 npm install
 ```

-You must put `accessToken` and `channelSecret` into `bottender.config.js`.
+You must fill `LINE_ACCESS_TOKEN` and `LINE_CHANNEL_SECRET` in your `.env` file.

 If you are not familiar with LINE Bot, you may refer to Bottender's doc, [LINE Setup](https://bottender.js.org/docs/channel-line-setup) to find detailed instructions.

-After that, you should follow this [document](https://bottender.js.org/docs/channel-line-rich-menu) to set up the rich menu on LINE.
+After that, you should follow this [LINE Rich Menu](https://bottender.js.org/docs/channel-line-rich-menu) document to set up the rich menu on LINE.
 You can use the file `rich_menu.jpg` as the rich menu image.

 Next, you can run the bot with this npm script: